Najib Tareque: "Art Makes Us Human"

 Online-based conceptual virtual art project Art Makes Us Human starts since July 2015 through the social media Instagram.
 Later in May 2016, a solo exhibition of the project was organized in the Studio 6/6 Gallery located in Dhaka.
-It was first physical exhibition of its kind in the country, with around 15 physical prints of digital paintings.
+It was the first physical exhibition of its kind in the country, featuring approximately 15 prints of digital paintings.
 As a part of the project, Tareque composed his old and new combination of decoration, using many of his previously drawn illustrations for various books, newspapers and magazines.
-The colourful artworks mostly using bold strokes, striking colours and enthralling patterns to create human faces and figures, birds and different geometric forms.
-Since its online launching nearly more than 1500 artworks are published under the project, in various social media including Instagram, Pinterest, Tumblr, and Facebook.
+The colourful artworks mostly used bold strokes, striking colours and enthralling patterns to create human faces and figures, birds and different geometric forms.
+Since its online launching nearly more than 1500 artworks have been published under the project, in various social media including Instagram, Pinterest, Tumblr, and Facebook.

 Personal life

 Najib married Bangladeshi painter Farhana Afroz Bappy.
-They have a daughter Taiara Farhana Tareque (born 1994), she is also a young artist, and a son Farhand Abu Tamjiad.
-In 2015, the artist family launched Studio 6/6, an art spaces based in Dhaka.
+They have a daughter, Taiara Farhana Tareque (born 1994), who is also a young artist, and a son, Farhand Abu Tamjiad.
+In 2015, the artist family launched Studio 6/6, an art space based in Dhaka.

 In April 2017, a joint exhibition of this couple was organized in Dhaka at their own art gallery named Studio 6/6 under the heading "Nirman" ("Construction").